smaremanda/add-in-docs/docs/develop/asynchronous-programming-in-office-add-ins.md

 # Asynchronous programming in Office Add-ins
-Develop Office Add-ins using the nested callbacks and promises patterns asynchronous programming patterns supported by the JavaScript API for Office.

- **Why does the Office Add-ins API use asynchronous programming?** Because JavaScript is a single-threaded language, if script invokes a long-running synchronous process, all subsequent script execution will be blocked until that process completes.
+ Why does the Office Add-ins API use asynchronous programming?
+Because JavaScript is a single-threaded language, if script invokes a long-running synchronous process, all subsequent script execution will be blocked until that process completes.
 Because certain operations against Office web clients (but rich clients as well) could block execution if they are run synchronously, most of the methods in the JavaScript API for Office are designed to execute asynchronously.
 This makes sure that Office Add-ins are responsive and highly performing.
 It also frequently requires you to write callback functions when working with these asynchronous methods.

 The names of all asynchronous methods in the API end with "Async", such as the  [Document.getSelectedDataAsync](http://msdn.microsoft.com/en-us/library/f85ad02c-64f0-4b73-87f6-7f521b3afd69%28Office.15%29.aspx), [Binding.getDataAsync](http://msdn.microsoft.com/en-us/library/5372ffd8-579d-4fcb-9e5b-e9a2128f3201%28Office.15%29.aspx), or [Item.loadCustomPropertiesAsync](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html) methods.
 When an "Async" method is called, it executes immediately and any subsequent script execution can continue.
 The optional callback function you pass to an "Async" method executes as soon as the data or requested operation is ready.
 This generally occurs promptly, but there can be a slight delay before it returns.